-Running and cycling, collecting old books and guns, cooking, watching Bollywood movies
+Running and cycling, collecting old books, cooking, playing bass guitar, watching Bollywood movies

-James Fenimore Cooper's novels, O. Henry's short stories, The Rise of Silas Lapham by William Dean Howells, the Master and Commander series by Patrick O'Brian, The Twenty-One Ballons by William Pene du Bois
+James Fenimore Cooper's novels, O. Henry's short stories, The Rise of Silas Lapham by William Dean Howells, the Master and Commander series by Patrick O'Brian, The Twenty-One Balloons by William Pene du Bois

 Why I chose to double major in History and English:

-History was a natural choice for me since I have long held an interest in the past.
-English was more of a challenge for me since I'm not a gifted communicator by nature, but I love the way ideas and art come together in literature.
+I love being a tourist in the past, and both History and English put me in touch with a tremendous range of fascinating experiences, interesting ideas, and beautiful, profound forms of expression.
 I think the two disciplines go together very well--you can't be a very good scholar of literature without knowing history, and you can't be a very good historian if you don't interpret well.

 Hardest class I took in college:

 I decided to take Latin my senior year of college and enjoyed it yet never felt quite sure that I knew what I was doing.
 I suppose I could blame it on the fact that Latin isn't a language that is used conversationally, but it was probably just me.
 Unsurprisingly, I've forgotten much of my Latin.

 Too many to mention!
 But my freshman year I took two courses on the Middle Ages that exposed me to all sorts of strange and interesting ways in which medieval people looked at the world.
 Those classes affected me in lasting ways by raising my curiosity and illustrating how necessary it is to check our own assumptions at the door if we wish to understand the past (and other people in general).